zhmcclient/python-zhmcclient/docs/development.rst

         git commit -asm "Release ${MNU}"
         git push --set-upstream origin release_${MNU}

 6. On GitHub, create a Pull Request for branch ``release_M.N.U``.
-This will trigger the CI runs.

     Important: When creating Pull Requests, GitHub by default targets the ``master`` branch.
 When releasing based on a stable branch, you need to change the target branch of the Pull Request to ``stable_M.N``.

+    The PR creation will cause the "test" workflow to run.
+That workflow runs tests for all defined environments, since it discovers by the branch name that this is a PR for a release.

-7. On GitHub, once the checks for the Pull Request for branch ``start_M.N.U`` have succeeded, merge the Pull Request (no review is needed).
+7. On GitHub, once the checks for that Pull Request have succeeded, merge the Pull Request (no review is needed).
 This automatically deletes the branch on GitHub.

+    If the PR did not succeed, fix the issues.

+8. On GitHub, close milestone ``M.N.U``.

+    Verify that the milestone has no open items anymore.
+If it does have open items, investigate why and fix.

-8. Publish the package on PyPI
+9. Publish the package

-    Do this only once the Pull Request has been merged!

     .. code-block:: sh